-The term 'Municipal Bonds' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Municipal Bonds' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Municipal bonds prove to be counties’, cities’, and states’ debt obligations.
 They issue these in order to raise money against future tax revenues for building highways, schools, sewer systems, hospitals, and numerous other public welfare projects.

 When you as an investor buy a municipal bond, you are actually loaning a state or local government or agency money.
 They agree to pay you back your principal, along with a certain sum of interest that is generally paid out twice a year.
 The principal is commonly given back on the pre arranged maturity date of the bond.

 The advantage that is most commonly touted to municipal bonds is their tax free nature.
 The truth is that not every municipal bond actually provides income which is tax free on both state and federal levels.
 Many municipal bond issues are exempt from taxes from the state and local authorities but still have to pay taxes on earning to the federal government.
 Municipal bonds that come without any federal taxes as well are generally known as Munis.
 These Munis prove to be the most appealing bonds for many investors since they are generally exempt from all Federal, state, and local taxes too.
 Besides this, Munis are commonly investments made in the local and state infrastructure, impacting your daily quality of life and that of your community.
 Projects including highways, hospitals, and housing are all covered by these types of municipal bonds.